Encrypted USBs and GDPR

 This is something that most businesses can't afford to not take seriously.

 When does GDPR come into effect?

-GDPR is already part of EU law and has been since it's approval on 14th April 2016, however, it is not enforceable until the 25th May 2018 onwards.
+GDPR is already part of EU law and has been since it's approval on 14th April 2016, and officially became enforceable as of the 25th May 2018.